 - Understand, in simple terms, how their data will be used

 In this instance, the charity’s Privacy Policy is not within the field of vision – it is buried in the footer of the website.
 There is a clause in the policy that says: “We may need to disclose your personal information to others in order to carry out our activities… we may provide your contact details to other like-minded organisations to contact you with information that may be of interest to you.”
-This approach fails the new Fairness and Transparency principle that data collection practices must be clear and not misleading.
+This approach would fail the proposed Fair and Reasonable Test that aims to ensure data collection practices are clear and not misleading.

-Under the new Privacy Principles, this kind of approach will no longer be acceptable.
+Under the proposed Tranche 2 reform, this kind of approach would no longer be acceptable.
 At best, it creates ambiguity.
 At worst, it exposes the charity to legal risk and reputational damage if supporters feel they are being contacted without permission.

 1. Make consent channel-specific

-When capturing supporter details, charities must now give people the option to say yes or no by channel, such as:
+When capturing supporter details, charities give people the option to say yes or no by channel, such as:

 - Email newsletters